broadinstitute/thurloe/README.md

 Install the Java Cryptography Extension (for java 8) as described in this [SO post](https://stackoverflow.com/questions/6481627/java-security-illegal-key-size-or-default-parameters).
 Tests will fail without it.

 Make sure [sbt](http://www.scala-sbt.org/) is installed.
+Make sure you've installed git-secrets.
-Then start a server with:
+Then use these commands to ensure git-hooks are run and start a server:

 ```
+$ cp -r hooks/ .git/hooks/ #this step can be skipped if you use the rsync script to spin up locally
+$ chmod 755 .git/hooks/apply-get-secrets.sh #this step as well
 $ sbt run
 ```